 Some more from the fascinating notes made by a youngish Mao on Friedrich Paulsen’s A System of Ethics.
-Here he reflects on death.
+Here he reflects on death and life.

 To accept it and die, what is there to regret?

 That the living must die is the law of all natural things, that what comes into being must perish … Our death is not death, but simply a dissolution [jeisan].
 All natural things are not destroyed; neither are we human beings destroyed.
 Not only is death not death, life too is not life, but simply a uniting.
 Since a human being is formed of the uniting of spirit and matter, what is there to dread when the decline of old age leads to their dispersal?
 Moreover, dispersal is not a single dispersal that is never united again.
 This dispersal is followed by that uniting.
 If the world contained only dispersal without reuniting, how could we see then every day with our own eyes phenomena that represent unitings (I do not mean reincarnation)?